 Founded by the Planned Community Archives, Inc., a nonprofit organization dedicated to improving the quality of urban development in the U.S., the archives contain primary and secondary sources that chronicle the planned community movement worldwide, starting in 1960 and focusing on Reston but also boasting materials on New Towns in Israel, Russia, and France.

 The second project funded by the Baum endowment is the acquisition of primary research materials on planned communities or materials in subject areas integral to planned communities, including art history and American architecture, urban planning, conservation, and real estate development and promotion.
 The primary materials in particular offer insight into the creativity behind Reston’s many visionary features, which include Terraset, the nation’s first earth-covered, solar-heated and cooled elementary school.

-Baum remains committed as ever to Reston’s spirit of invention and cooperation, participating in many aspects of community life.
+Baum remains as committed as ever to Reston’s spirit of invention and cooperation, participating in many aspects of community life.
 Besides mentoring in I Can, a program organized by the Women’s Center, Baum collects the work of local artists.
-At the George Mason University Libraries, where she serves as chair of the Libraries Advisory Board, Baum is a dedicated friend and colleague.
+At the George Mason University Libraries, she's a founding member of and served as the first chair of the Libraries Advisory Board.
+Baum is a dedicated friend and colleague.